doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 This annotation can be used when using `@DiscriminatorField`_.
 It will be used as a fallback value if a document has no discriminator field set.
-This must correspond to a value from a discriminator map.
+This must correspond to a value from the configured discriminator map.

 .. code-block:: php